aescarias/pdfnaut/CONTRIBUTING.md

 Your issue report should include:

-- A description of the issue (alongside the issue title)
+- A description of the issue (alongside the issue title).
+- Steps for reproducing this issue.
 - A **Minimal Reproducible Example (MRE)** as described above.
-- What you expected to see when following the MRE.
+- What you expected to see when running the MRE.
-- The actual behavior you see when following the MRE.
+- The actual behavior you see when running the MRE.
 - The version of ``pdfnaut`` being used.

 ## Contributing to Source Code